-Dune Ash is an interactive simulation of a volcano erruption in Europe.
+Dune Ash is an interactive simulation of a volcano eruption in Europe.
 You can place a volcano, add a wind field and explore the ash cloud dispersing in time.

 This application computes an approximate solution to the dispersion of volcano ash over Europe after an eruption.
 Input data are set interactively and results are computed instantaneously.